Hi there!

 8. How many pallets are you storing?

-9. What type of fork lift are you going to be using and what is its lift height?
+9. What type of forklift are you going to be using and what is its lift height?

 Now that you understand your requirements, let’s take a look at some of the common types of pallet storage.